PrototypeESBU/foundryvtt-shadowdark-community-content/README.md

 - Indexed lists of core rules monsters by level and name

 ### Macros
-- GM and player utility macros by Prototype
+- GM and player utility macros by Prototype and Evounnamed

 ## Contributing
 Submit content or report issues on the [Github page](https://github.com/PrototypeESBU/foundryvtt-shadowdark-community-content/issues/new/choose)